Expansive Flows of the Three-Sphere: Dynamical properties of the flow

-(3) In \cite{GGS} it is shown (see page 83) that the collision map of a geodesic polygon in the hyperbolic plane has hyperbolic dynamics, that is, has nonvanishing Lyapunov exponents.
-So we can apply the results in \cite{KaSt} (see Theorem 13.2 on page 155) to conclude that there is a dense set of periodic points.
-The details of the proof of the cited result are in \cite{Ka}. \end{proof}
+\begin{proof} In \cite{GSG} it shown that the billiard map of a triangle on the hyperbolic disk has non-vanishing Lyapunov exponents.
+Then, applying \cite{KS}*{Theorem 13.2} we have that the set of periodic orbits is dense in the phase space of the billiard map.
+This easily gives a dense set of periodic orbits in the three-sphere $M$ for the $k^*$-expansive flow $\phi$ of the previous theorem.

-\begin{ejp} Consider a simply connected polygon $D$.
-Then by Corollary \ref{pi1M} we have that $\pi_1(M)$ has not exponential growth and by the previous Theorem the flow is expansive.
-It shows that the results of \cite{Pa} do not extend to expansive flows with singular points. \end{ejp}